Swapnil-ingle/Swapnil-ingle.github.io/avoid_redundant_words.md

 You should always try to cut the redundant words from your sentences to make the writing more punchy and economical.

 These words often appear side-by-side.
-For example, _“The sum total …”_, well, the *sum* is always *the total*.
+For example, it's common to see people writing _“The sum total …”_, well, the *"sum"* is always *"the total"*.
 You don't need to mention it twice.

 > Cut it out!